Where to Eat

 *The Ultimate Budget Saver Tip: Where to Stay

 For the ultimate cost saver tip, skip the guide all together and stay with the International Traveler’s Hostel.
-We provide two FREE home cooked meals daily, so you can skip splurging on restaurants.
+We provide free breakfast daily, so you can skip splurging on cafes.
 And with free daily activities, you can be sure that you will experience the real San Diego.
 All for less.

 Wondering what to do in the evenings?
 We cover that too.
 Because staying at ITH is an experience.
 We want it to be the best one you’ve ever had.